-Further east along the plateau from his ewn house of the mid 30's, Frost built himself a new house beside three similar ones in 1940-42.
-Both Frank Lloyd Wright and Alden Dow had already designed new houses in the metropolitan Detroit area, but...
 Wallace Frost perhaps became the first Detroit architect to design innovative modern houses.
-These four houses today do not seem as dated as flat-roofed.
-International Style. houses of the thirties usually do.
-They combine flat roofs with gently aloping planes embracing massive chimneys.
-Instead of traditional picturesque houses, one might say these are modern picturesque ones.
-The new Frost houses have not completely suppressed decorative detail as was expected of modern houses, for here and there one sees the same brick dentils of a cornice line, in white painted masonry this time, and windows formed of geometrical spertures in the walls.
-Inside, as before, there are changes in the level of floors and callings, according to the size of rooms.
+They four houses today do not seem as dated as flat-roofed "International Style" houses of the thirties usually do.
+They combine flat roofs with gently sloping planes embracing massive chimneys. instead of traditional picturesque houses, one might say these are modern picturesque ones.
+The new Frost house have not completely suppressed decorative detail as was expected of modern houses, for here and there one sees the same brick dentils of a cornice line, in white painted masonry this time, and windows formed of geometrical spertures in the walls.
+Inside, as before, there are changes in the level of floors and cailings, according to the size of rooms.
 One of the residents aptly compares this "cubic space" to the square footage of traditional two-dimensional plan designs.
 The houses are tightly compressed in small lots, but are sited to enjoy the freedom of more distant views beyond their property lines.
 In his newer house in Birmingham, at the age of nearly seventy, Wallace Frost passed away on a Sunday morning, June 24, 1962.
-Mrs. Frost continues to reside in the house.
+Mrs. Frast continues to reside in the house.
 In his long career, Frost greatly enriched Birmingham with the creative range of his whole work.
-And for Birmingham, he was the pioneer architect in a town which has since come to be home to many of the best known architects of Michigan.
+And for Birmingham, he was the pioneer architect in a town which has since come to be home to many of the best known come to be nome to many architects of Michigan. by Peg and Gordon Bugber mingham Ecce